syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ## BPMN Shapes

-BPMN shapes are used to represent the internal business procedure in graphical notation and enables you to communicate the procedures in a standard manner.
-To create a bpmn shape, the `type` of the node should be set as "bpmn" and its `shape` should be set as any one of the inbuilt [BPMN Shapes](/js/api/global "BPMNShapes").
+BPMN shapes are used to represent the internal business procedure in a graphical notation and enables you to communicate the procedures in a standard manner.
+To create a bpmn shape, the `type` of the node should be set as "bpmn" and its `shape` should be set as any one of the inbuilts [BPMN Shapes](/js/api/global "BPMNShapes").
 The following code example illustrates how to create a simple business process.

 {% highlight js %}